Triominoes

 Triominoes is a variant of dominoes using triangular tiles published in 1965.
 A popular version of this game is marketed as Tri-Ominos by the Pressman Toy Corp.

 Composition

-A triomino is in the shape of an equilateral triangle approximately 1 in on each side and approximately 1/4 in thick.
-Each point of the triangle has a number (most often from 0 to 5, as in the Pressman version), and each triomino has a unique combination of numbers (with repetition of a number allowed in the combination).
-With the 6 possible end values commonly seen, and with the additional condition that the 3 numbers do not decrease clockwise, there are 56 unique combinations, and thus the standard triomino set has 56 tiles.
-Larger sets are possible; including 6 as a possible end number would result in 84 tiles.
+A triomino tile is in the shape of an equilateral triangle approximately 1 in on each side and approximately 1/4 in thick.
+Each point of the triangle has a number (most often from 0 to 5, as in the Pressman version), and each triomino has a unique combination of numbers, subject to the following restrictions: